jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 This is the most tricky one because we don't know the relation between network bandwidth requirements and storage or compute workloads.
 The NU's are a result of the available CUs and SUs.

-We did best effort estimates in this phase, this will improve as we get more data.
+We did the best estimates in this phase, this will improve as we get more data.

 - compute_units x 20 + storage_units x 2% x 1000

 ## Estimation

-- We estimate that averaged out each compute unit will require 20 GB of transfered data per month (which is conservative).
+- We estimate that averaged out each computing unit will require 20 GB of transferred data per month (which is conservative).
-- We estimate that averaged out each storage unit will require 2% of its capacity transfered per month.
+- We estimate that averaged out each storage unit will require 2% of its capacity transferred per month.

 ## Commercial Capacity Jan 2019

 ![](images/token_value_calc.png)

-- this is an example list of x farmers
+- This is an example list of x farmers
-- each of them provides a certain amount of resource units
+- Each of them provide a certain amount of resource units
-- we can calculate the provided cu/su/nu out of the resource units (formula's above)
+- We can calculate the provided cu/su/nu out of the resource units (formulas above)
-- this results in the number of cloud units available
+- This results in the number of cloud units available
-- we can then multiply the cloud units with commercial average prices on the grid
+- We can then multiply the cloud units with commercial average prices on the grid
-- this results in a total commercial value
+- This results in a total commercial value

-The above example shows a USD $89,915,106 value  (jan 2019)
+The above example shows a USD 89,915,106 value  (Jan 2019)

 ## Token valuation Example

 - if there would be a commercial value of 100m (+- summer 2019) and 500m tokens then the value would be $0.2
     - $100,000,000 / 500,000,000 = USD $0.2 per TFT

-Disclaimer: this is only an example, starting september 2019 this will be calculated automatically.
+Disclaimer: This is only an example, starting september 2019 this will be calculated automatically.